 - Improved survival rate and outcomes

-If you have a planned adnexal mass surgery, are experiencing ovarian cancer symptoms and you would like to have an OVA1 (MIA) test performed, please bring an ASPiRA LABS’ test request form with the patient portion completed to your healthcare provider.
+If you have a planned adnexal mass surgery and you would like to have an OVA1 (MIA) test performed, please bring an ASPiRA LABS’ test request form with the patient portion completed to your healthcare provider.
 Your healthcare provider will help assess if OVA1 (MIA) is right for you and guide you through the next steps.